asvd/wl/README.md

   subscribe as many listeners as needed, before or after the event is emitted.

-Those two functions may now be used separately.
+Those two functions may now be used separately by different parts of application.

 Similarly, if there is an asynchronous routine with two outcomes, one may prepare the two whenable events: